n-chadder/COEwatt/README.md

 If your drive contains a previous package, delete it by typing npm run clean

+First type npm install to install the dependencies for the project.

 The type npm run buildwatt

 Then type npm run package.